MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VMGpuPartitionAdapter.md

 Set-VMGpuPartitionAdapter -VM $vm
 ```

-Assign a partition to a VM passing a VM object.
+This example assign a partition to a VM passing a VM object.

 ## PARAMETERS